nikkxll/42-minishell/README.md

 If you plan to use a different version as a reference, be aware that the behavior may vary depending on the Bash version used.

+The program is fully functional on both macOS and Linux, but please note that the behavior of Linux signals may differ from the original implementation.
+It is not recommended to use signals as a reference if you are working on Linux.

 ## Results

 ✅ Passed with 125/100 ✅